• Skip to primary navigation

 • What are some benefits from forming relationships with people who are different than myself?

-Jesus told the woman that if she drank of what he offered that she would never thirst.
+Jesus told the woman at the well that if she drank of what he offered that she would never thirst.
 Only God can truly satisfy our desires.
 Jesus offers himself to us at every mass in the Eucharist.

 • How do I spend my time, money, and energy?
 Do these things bring me lasting satisfaction or temporary pleasure?
 Think about things like social media, sports, prayer, clothes, food, digital media, recreational activities, friendships, family, etc.